 3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure measuring mortality outcomes across almost all hospitalized patients, this measure will provide an important additional performance assessment that will complement condition- and procedure-specific or other more narrowly defined mortality measures and allow a greater number of patients and hospitals to be evaluated.
 This HWM measure captures a similarly broad cohort to the CMS Hospital-Wide All-Cause Risk-Standardized Readmission Measure (NQF #1789), and a broader cohort than those of other CMS condition-specific measures.
 Because the mortality measure is focused on a different outcome, it differs from the existing CMS Hospital-Wide All-Cause Risk Standardized Readmission Measure (NQF #1789) in a couple of ways.
 First, this HWM measure includes patients with a principal discharge diagnosis of cancer, whereas those patients are not included in the readmission measure.
 Cancer patients are appropriate to include as many have survival as their primary goal, however due to cancer treatment plans, readmissions are frequently part of the plan and expected and therefore are not a reasonable signal of quality.
 Another difference between the two measures is the number of divisions or specialty conorts the patients are divided into in order to more accurately risk adjust for case-mix and service-mix.
 The readmission measure divides patients into six categories, or "specialty cohorts", while the mortality measure uses 15.
 This is because the risk of mortality is much more closely related to patient factors than readmission is related to patient factors.
+PSI-02 (NQF #0357) is

-PSIlimited due to broader patient exclusions.
+1789 Hospital-Wide All-Cause Unplanned Readmission Measure (HWR) (RSCR) following limited due to broader patient exclusions.
 This typically only include a measure (for example, patients who receive a specific medication or procedure).
 Lastly, this measure and the NQF

-1550 Hospital-level risk-standardized complication rate (RSCR) following elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA)
+1550 Hospital-level risk-standardized complication rate elective primary total hip arthroplasty (THA) and/or total knee arthroplasty (TKA)